albertattard/demo-shopping/distributed-rest/README.md

     driver: bridge
 ```

-Note that this is just a demo; none of this configuration is production-ready.
+Note that this is just a demo; **none of this configuration is
-Please consult the respective tools and technologies for information on setting
+production-ready**.
+Please consult the respective tools and technologies for
-these up in a production environment.
+information on setting these up in a production environment.

 OpenTelemetry provides an easy and non-invasive way to collect observability
 data from the application’s components.
 In this example we are using